monyverse/aiautotensor/README.md

 # autotensor
-automated Bittensor serving - This repo will automate your Bittensor serving. auto.py will begin registering all they keys in your config.yaml and automaticly deploy the Servers. trust_monitor.py will ping your discord server if your key drops below the cofnigured trust threshold.
+automated Bittensor serving - This repo will automate your Bittensor serving. auto.py will begin registering all they keys in your config.yaml and automaticly deploy the Servers.
+If the hotkeys are deregistered, auto.py removes them from memory. trust_monitor.py will ping your discord server if your key drops below the client configured trust threshold.
 Don't get your hopes up.
 This code barely works at the moment.

 Recommended to setup a ssh config.
 This will make transferring keys and files easier later on: